 Whichever of the two occurs, act patiently.

 “Whichever of the two” is referring to whether we’re happy, or we’re suffering, act patiently, and give the happiness to others and take on their suffering.
 Whether we are wealthy or poor – these two poles – that we don’t change, we keep the same attitude.
 All of a sudden we get a lot of money, all of a sudden we lose our money, or any of these type of things.
 Don’t become proud and arrogant on the one hand, or depressed on the other.
 If we’re wealthy we can use our money to help others, and if we’re poor we can at least use our imagination – use either circumstance to help others and develop bodhichitta.

-Answer: Yes, use that to share it with others.
+When we’re happy, then, we give it to others.
+We use it to share it with others.
 “May others have this happiness” – without making a show of it, “Aren’t we having fun?”